-“YUP. that’s me with an EBT card.
-Now hold your horses before you come at me with your political correctness.
+“Yes, this is me with an EBT card.
+Now, hold your horses before you come at me with your political correctness.

 So why do I still have that card?
 Missing corners faded out.
 Because I know where I came from.
 When I stopped using food stamps I was so proud, I kept saying throw that thing out, but I never did.
 And today, I know why.
 It’s a constant reminder of where I was.